kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
-- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a machine having issues while deleting, this should surface as a reason/message in the `ScalingDown` condition.
+- Conditions like `ScalingUp`, `ScalingDown`, `Remediating` are intended to provide visibility on the corresponding lifecycle operation. e.g. If the scaling down operation is being blocked by a Machine having issues while deleting, this should surface as a reason/message in the `ScalingDown` condition.
-- The KubeadmControlPlane controller is going to add `ApiServerPodHealthy`, `ControllerManagerPodHealthy`, `SchedulerPodHealthy`, `EtcdPodHealthy`, `EtcdMemberHealthy`conditions to the controller machines; those conditions will also be defined as `readinessGates` for computing Machine's ready condition.
+- The KubeadmControlPlane controller is going to add `ApiServerPodHealthy`, `ControllerManagerPodHealthy`, `SchedulerPodHealthy`, `EtcdPodHealthy`, `EtcdMemberHealthy`conditions to the controller machines.
+These conditions will also be defined as `readinessGates` for computing Machine's `Ready` condition.

 #### KubeadmControlPlane Print columns